AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ### Custom search

-Apart from the full-text search, asset selector microfront end allows you to search assets within files using customized search.
+Apart from the full-text search, Asset Selector microfront end allows you to search assets within files using customized search.
 You can use custom search filters in both Modal view and Rail view modes.

 ![custom-search](assets/custom-search.png)